bomatson/accountable/_posts/howard/2018-03-19-howard-goals-week-commencing-19-mar-2018.md

 1. Deliver first Stems event successfully: 5 attendees, HG 10 min talk, attendee feedback and 3 improvements ready for next one (Leap 2)

+0% - event postponed

 2. Zoom in on app screens so there are 3 key features being created for an MVP.
 Have these screens ready for build (Leap 2)

+100% success

 2. Contact 5x freelancers for customer dev interviews, 2 responses (Leap 2)

+100% success

 4. Make a 10 slide skeleton deck for Hyper Island talk (Leap 2)

+80% success - needs to be finished off